Sahe00/PDF_adjustablePhoneStand/README.md

 A phone holder which can be tilted by a potentiometer.
 Three LED lights indicating the amount of ambient light exposed on the surface of the phone holder.

 Electrical components:
-1 x Arduino UNO,
+- Arduino UNO,
-1 x breadboard,
+- breadboard,
-jumper cables,
+- jumper cables,
-4 x AAA batteries and battery holder,
+- 4 x AAA batteries,
+- battery holder,
-3 x 230Ω resistors,
+- 3 x 230Ω resistors,
-1 x 10kΩ resistor,
+- 1 x 10kΩ resistor,
-1 x 10kΩ potentiometer,
+- 1 x 10kΩ potentiometer,
-3 x LED,
+- 3 x LED,
-1 x TEPT 5700 photodiode and
+- 1 x TEPT 5700 photodiode and
-2 x servomotors.
+- 2 x servomotors.

 Mechanical parts:
 1. A box containing all the electronics.
 Lasercut object designed using Inkscape.